andmoredev/udp-api/README.md

-# ECS Hello World Task
+# UDP API with Network Load Balancer and ECS

 This project creates an ECS task using AWS SAM that returns a "Hello World" message.
 The task runs in Fargate and includes CloudWatch logging.
+The task is called via UDP by using a Network Load Balancer.

 ## Prerequisites